CPK Insurance

 Who Needs Professional Liability Insurance?

 Professional liability insurance in Connecticut is most relevant for businesses and individuals whose work depends on advice, judgment, design, analysis, or service delivery.
 Consultants working with clients in Hartford, accountants serving small businesses in New Haven, and IT professionals supporting firms in Stamford all face potential client claims if a recommendation, report, or implementation error leads to financial harm.
-The product data also identifies attorneys, architects, engineers, insurance agents, real estate agents, financial advisors, and healthcare providers as common buyers, and that list matches Connecticut’s economy, where Healthcare & Social Assistance is the largest employment sector and Finance & Insurance is a major employer.
+Common buyers also include attorneys, architects, engineers, insurance agents, real estate agents, financial advisors, and healthcare providers, and that list matches Connecticut’s economy, where Healthcare & Social Assistance is the largest employment sector and Finance & Insurance is a major employer.
 Professional & Technical Services is also a notable industry in the state, which means E&O insurance in Connecticut is often part of the risk conversation for advisory firms, design firms, and specialized service providers.
 Many client contracts and industry regulations require it, so professional liability insurance requirements in Connecticut may come from a contract even when there is no single statewide minimum listed for all professions.
-Connecticut’s small-business profile matters too: 99.4% of the state’s 98,200 businesses are small businesses, and smaller firms often have limited reserves to absorb legal defense costs if a client claim arrives.
+Connecticut’s small-business profile matters too: 99.4% of the state’s businesses are small businesses, and smaller firms often have limited reserves to absorb legal defense costs if a client claim arrives.
 If your business has a recurring client relationship, provides written advice, or signs service agreements in cities like Bridgeport, Norwalk, or Hartford, this coverage should be part of your planning.
 It is also relevant for firms that want protection against negligence claims coverage, omissions, and settlements and judgments coverage tied to professional services rather than general operational risks.
 Because coverage needs vary by occupation, the right policy for a healthcare consultant may look different from the right policy for a financial planner or engineering firm.

 Professional Liability Insurance by City in Connecticut